EpiData-dk/analysis/help/commands.md

 If the project is not using Extended Access control, an error will be displayed.

-## report validate / report val
+## report validate

 ```
-report validate [var1 var2 ...] [!options]
+report validate [variable list] [!options]
 ```
 Compares two dataset / projects against each other, validating the data content and outputs a report of differences based on the comparison.

 ### parameters

+- `varlidate`

+  may be shortened to `val`

+- `variable list`

-The variables var1 .. var2 denotes the sorting variables.
-This is required if not comparing whole projects OR if the datasets does not contain and key variables.
+  denotes the sorting variables.
+This is required if not comparing whole projects OR if the datasets does not contain any key variables.

 ### options